differentpla-net/differentpla-net.github.io/_posts/2023/2023-01-07-network-connectivity-incident-review.md

 In the Log Center on the Synology RT2600ac, on the "Local" page, I can see that:
 - The "Office" and "Kitchen" Wifi points were both offline from 10:50.
 - They both reconnected at about 13:50.
-- All three Wifi points -- "Office", "Kitchen", "Loft" diconnected and reconnected at about 14:45.
+- All three Wifi points -- "Office", "Kitchen", "Loft" disconnected and reconnected at about 14:45.
 I suspect that this was when I started messing around with some package installation on the router.
 It was initializing a database on the SD card and that severely impacted performance.